 I recommend for 4 people a 6lb turkey, 8 people a 12 lb turkey, and 12 people an 18lb turkey.
 If you have a lot of people, you might consider cooking several small or medium sized turkeys so they cook faster.

-- Open the bird and locate the nob of bone/cartilage that is the where the breastbone meets in the middle.
+- Step 2: Open the bird and locate the nob of bone/cartilage that is where the breastbone meets in the middle.

-- Once cut through, flip the bird and lay out flat.
+- Step 4: Once cut through, flip the bird and lay out flat.
 Pat dry.

 Save this for later!